Jade-ux/OurTraditions/README.md

 ### Colours

 I chose a warm colour palette to elicit feelings of warmth and comfort.
 When I decided on the colours I was imagining telling stories around the camp fire, which is one of the earliest traditions I can think of.
-The following colours remind me of fire and warmth:
+The colours used on the site remind me of fire and warmth.

+**Accessibility:**

+I tested the colours for accessibility and made adjustments to make sure that all colours comply with guidelines.

 [See colour accessibility here](wireframes+mockups/colour-accessibility.pdf)colour-accessibility.pdf

-#D2430F

-Accessibility:

-White text on #D2430F background on .orange-button meets

-### Fonts
-?? (required?)

 <div class="right"><a href="#index"><button class="btn-small">Back to index &#8593;</button></a></div>